dataforseo/TypeScriptClient/docs/classes/BacklinksDomainPagesSummaryLiveRequestInfo.md

 > **`optional`** **include\_subdomains**: `boolean`

-indicates if the subdomains of the target will be included in the search optional field if set to false, the subdomains will be ignored default value: true
+indicates if the subdomains of the target domain will be included in the search optional field if set to false, the subdomains will be ignored default value: true